xprogramer/DziriOFN/README.md

 | normal | 3,449 | 3,603 | 4,008 |
 | abusive | 1,108 | 85 | 141 |

+In Table 2, the 3rd, 4th and 5th annotators are considered as a single annotator (3rd annotator).
+For more details, check the technical article.

 # Evaluation